MSRConnections/Azure-training-course/Day 1/4. HOL Manage Windows Azure Storage/HOL.md

 	_Uploaded Files_

-	You can find the basic information of the file including name, last modified, length and content type.
-Actually it is called a **blob** in windows azure.
-Each storage account in Windows Azure can save up  to 200TB files and each file can be maximum 200GB.
+	Files stored in the Blob Storage Service can simply referred to as blobs.
+You can see basic information about the blob such as its name, when last modified, length and content type.
+Each storage account in Windows Azure can hold up to 200TB which could consist of many large blobs, or even one 200GB blob.

 1. Double click the file **Sample.txt** and you will find more information.
 You can find the properties and metadata.
-Since the file is a text file, so you can even see the content of the file in Windows Azure Storage Explorer.
+Since the file is a text file, Azure Storage Explorer displays its contents.

 	![File Property](images/aze-file-properties.png)